Skip Navigation

 Business email compromise (BEC) is another scam that relies heavily on social engineering techniques.
 In a BEC attack, a scammer impersonates a trusted company executive or third-party vendor to initiate financial transfers to an account they own.

-For example, they may pretend to be a security vendor that's updating payment instructions.
+For example, they may pretend to be a security vendor updating payment instructions.
 The hacker would send a detailed email from an address that appears legitimate to the person within the organization who typically makes payments.
 But if this person follows the email’s instructions, the funds they send will go to the hacker.

 BEC schemes can be incredibly damaging.
 According to the FBI’s latest Internet Crime Report, losses from BEC schemes exceeded $2.7 billion in 2022 alone.